-Console Advisory Connect is enabled by default, after you install or upgrade the NetScaler SDX appliance to release 13.1.
-For more details, see Data governance and Console Advisory Connect.
+The NetScaler Console service connect is enabled by default, after you install or upgrade the NetScaler SDX appliance to release 13.1.
+For more details, see Data governance and NetScaler Console service connect.

 You can provision one or more NetScaler instances on the SDX appliance by using the Management Service.
 The number of instances that you can install depends on the license you have purchased.
 If the number of instances added is equal to the number specified in the license, the Management Service does not allow provisioning more NetScaler instances.